 Q. Whether a sale deed drafted by a Wasiqa Nawees/Arzi Nawees is reliable?

 Ans.
-No, sale deed must be drafted by a lawyer having knowledge of the relevant laws regarding transfer of property.
+No, sale deed must be drafted by a lawyer having knowledge of the relevant laws regarding the transfer of property.

 Q. What are essentials of Gift?